-Assumed offering price per share \$ Historical net tangible book value per share as of [] \$ Increase in net tangible book value per share attributable to new investors \$ Net tangible book value per share after the offering \$ Dilution per share to new investors \$
+Assumed offering price per share \$ 5.00 Historical net tangible book value per share as of December 31, 2024 \$ (291.06) Pro forma increase in historical net tangible book value (deficit) per share as of December 31, 2024 attributable to the pro forma adjustments described above \$ 290.74 Pro forma net tangible book value per share as of December 31, 2024 \$ (0.32) Increase in pro forma net tangible book value per share attributable to new investors \$ 0.39 Pro forma adjusted net tangible book value per share after the offering \$ 0.07 Dilution per share to new investors participating in this offering \$ 4.93

-Each \$1.00 increase (decrease) in the assumed public offering price of \$[] per share of Common Stock would increase (decrease) our net tangible book value after this offering by approximately \$[] per share, and increase (decrease) the dilution per share to new investors by approximately \$[] per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us full.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$5.00 per share of Common Stock would increase (decrease) our net tangible book value after this offering by approximately \$1,000,000 per share, and increase (decrease) the dilution per share to new investors by approximately \$1.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us full.

-The number of shares of our Common Stock to be outstanding after this offering is based on [] shares of our Common Stock outstanding as of [].
+The number of shares of our Common Stock to be outstanding after this offering is based on 11,611,781 shares of our Common Stock outstanding as of March 27, 2025.